Knox College (Illinois): U.S. Department of Education College Scorecard

-According to the U.S. Department of Education, 18% of students who started college at Knox College later transferred to another school.
+According to the U.S. Department of Education, 21% of students who started college at Knox College later transferred to another school.
 This compares to the national average of over 30% of students transferring colleges.
-16% of the entering class did not return after their first year.
+17% of the entering class did not return after their first year.
 This compares to a national average of 30% of college students who do not return after their first year.
-African Americans make up 13.4% of the U.S. population in general, about 8% of surrounding area, and they are 8% of the Knox College student body.
+African Americans make up 13.4% of the U.S. population in general, about 8% of surrounding area, and they are 6% of the Knox College student body.
 Knox College graduates typically earn between $18,300 and $33,100, less than the average starting salary paid to college graduates, about $50,000, although there is great variation in both of these figures based on chosen majors and career paths.
 Knox alumni go into fields ranging from literature to neurosurgery.
 Furthermore, published earning data is skewed by the fact that a significant number of Knox students do not seek full time employment immediately after graduating from Knox, instead going on to pursue graduate degree programs, including PhDs, medical school, and law school, during which time work is delayed or only part time.

-Alumni

-Knox College has over 16,000 living alumni.
-The alumni giving rate was 24.5% in the 2019-20 giving year, with nearly 7,000 individuals contributing to the college.